Programming Language Choice Still Shapes Agent Artefacts¶

 Source: Acher and Jézéquel, 2026.
 The agents reproduced the same conceptual blueprint (search, evaluation, board representation) in every language but adapted feature selection to the language's idiom — a Rust engine and a COBOL engine diverged at sub-feature granularity even when the prompt and agent were identical.

 Coding agents are next-token predictors over a training corpus where mainstream languages are over-represented by orders of magnitude.
-The asymmetry surfaces as shorter debug loops, fewer hallucinated library calls, and tighter feature selection in well-represented languages and the opposite in long-tail ones.
+The asymmetry surfaces as shorter debug loops, fewer hallucinated library calls, and tighter feature selection in well-represented languages, and the opposite in long-tail ones.
 Acher and Jézéquel (2026) measure it directly: debug-prompt fractions exceed 0.4 for legacy and esoteric runs versus under 0.2 for mainstream, and library-evasion attempts cluster in DSL targets where the agent reaches for the represented-elsewhere fallback (a CSS run silently imported python-chess until supervision caught it).

-Two coupled decisions sit behind any agent-heavy build:
+Two coupled decisions sit behind any agent-heavy build.

-- Watch for library-evasion.
+- Watch for library evasion.
 The CSS-imports-

 - Account for the cost multiplier.
-Exotic targets cost 10–25× mainstream (Acher and Jézéquel, 2026).
+Exotic targets cost 10 to 25 times mainstream (Acher and Jézéquel, 2026).

 The language-density framing breaks in four cases: